-A diet of kombucha, macrobiotic snack foods, weiner schnitzel-burgers and alcohol.
+A diet of kombucha, macrobiotic snack foods, weiner schnitzel-burgers, and alcohol.

 Is it a fictional Girl Monster?

 Well, it has a volatile relationship with the actual.
 In other, less pretentious words: Chicks on Speed was very loudly a ‘fake band’ until they put out an album.
-This network of artists has forged careers in a progression from joke to game to lifestyle to institution.
+This network of artists has forged careers in a progression from joke to game to lifestyle to the institution.
 Though actually, it’s less linear than that.
 Professionalism is an object of ambiguity for all of the acts under the Girl Monster umbrella.
-An extreme savvy about the subtleties of pop, sex, image and the commercial market rides alongside a projected disregard for standardization, restrictive codes and normative lifestyles.
+An extreme savvy about the subtleties of pop, sex, image, and the commercial market rides alongside a projected disregard for standardization, restrictive codes, and normative lifestyles.

 Is the Girl Monster a girl?